Sequence Sovereigns

 The resulting three-way galactic war was cataclysmic.

-The loss of lives probably numbered in tens of trillions and millions of planets, but the Sequence had already gone through exceedingly destructive wars, with the Vriij conflict, in particular, ravaging entire regions of the Okean cluster over less than two millennia.
-The real devastation of this war wasn't in material terms.
+The loss of lives probably numbered in the tens of trillions and millions of planets, but the Sequence had already gone through exceedingly destructive wars.
+The real devastation of this conflict wasn't in material terms.

 Faced with defeat and the threat of ritualistic genocide, the Lodge started giving the Sequence a taste of its own medicine.
-Hiding behind the unwilling shields of the Fragments' defenses and military, the rogue librarians leveraged their vast knowledge to compromise the very history of the Sequence.
-Their weapons were Nulls: advanced AI/transbiological systems that scoured the databanks and networks of the empire, modifying historical records, erasing specific parts, rewriting events to the point of simply destroying the collective history of the empire.
-The empire replied with its own historical institutions and Nulls but their efforts were built on top of an already crumbling structure.
-After fifty thousand years the empire had ceased to be a coherent civilisation united by a shared past.
+Hiding behind the unwilling shields of the Fragments' defences and military, the rogue librarians leveraged their vast knowledge to compromise the very history of the Sequence.
+Their weapons were Nulls: advanced transbiological systems that scoured the databanks and networks of the empire, modifying historical records, erasing specific parts, rewriting events to the point of simply destroying the collective history of the empire.
+The Sequence replied with its own historical institutions and Nulls, but their efforts were built on top of an already crumbling structure.
+After fifty thousand years, the empire had ceased to act a coherent civilisation united by a shared past.

 The first part of the Sequence of History had been applied to its very creators.

 There was no second part.
 The Lodge did not fill the void it had created.
-The war fizzled out, its original casus belli having vanished in the limbo that was now imperial history.
+The war fizzled out, its original casus belli having vanished in the limbo that was now Sequence history.

 The Lodge had effectively killed the Sequence with its own weapons.